JohnLCaron/rlauxe/docs/notes/Corla2020notes.md

 * missing San Juan county
 * there are two counties (Monroe and Roosevelt) from some other state
 * Baca has a copy of Huerfano's cvrs instead of Baca's cvrs.
-* Garfield has an older or ad-hoc export format (workaround)
+* Garfield has an older or ad-hoc export format (added a workaround)
 * Las Animas only has 106 cards out of ~8000
-* Las Platas was missing the last 5 contest headers (fixed)
+* Las Platas was missing the last 5 contest headers (fixed in our copy of votedatabase)
 * El Paso generally reports .05% - .15% (40 - 600) more votes than auditcenter records

 ## redactions